Artificial Intelligence and Machine Learning: What do we know so far?

 50 years down the lane, when historians decide to go through the book of (crazy) advances in the 2020s.
 They will analyze how impactful AI and ML have been for the future of the world in general.
 Today, we are building machines that can mimic humans and their language, creativity as well as their thoughts.
 And what would that mean for the future?
 Consequently, AI and ML will only propel the future of all industries and sectors.
 By now, the hype of these technologies has exceeded the likes of reality.
 The advances in various important areas have become equal and even surpassed the capabilities of humans.

 So, if you have not paid attention to artificial intelligence and machine learning yet, it is high time that you should.

 ‘Also Asked’ for Artificial Intelligence and Machine Learning

 # What is the main difference between artificial intelligence and machine learning?

-While AI is a technology that enables machines to imitate human behavior, ML is a subset of AI that allows machines to automatically learn from past data without programming explicitly.
+While AI is a technology that enables machines to imitate human behavior.
+The ML is a subset of AI that allows machines to automatically learn from past data without programming explicitly.
 In short, the goal of AI is to build a smart computer system, comprising human intelligence, to solve complex problems.

 # Who is the father of AI?

 John McCarthy is known as the father of artificial intelligence.